 The word Purgatory does not appear in Scripture.
-However, we do find it described there.
-The Church chose this word because it is descriptive of what takes place there.
+However, we do find evidence of Purgatory's existence.
+The word Purgatory comes from the Latin purgare and simply means; to make clean or to purify.
 In Purgatory a soul is purged of all impurities, impurities such as unrepented venial sins and any temporal punishment due for past sins.
-While the concept may seem foreign to some, evidence for it can be found in the pages of Scripture.

 The ApostleJohn shows us that there are different degrees of sin:

 If any one sees his brother committing what is not a mortal sin, he will ask, and God will give him life for those whose sin is not mortal.
 There is sin which is mortal; I do not say that one is to pray for that.
 All wrongdoing is sin, but there is sin which is not mortal (1 John 5:16-17).